0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 As previously mentioned, the actual zkp request "to be born before 01/01/2002" hasn't been added to the Smart Contract yet.
 To do so it is necessary to call <a href="https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol#L59" target="_blank">`setZKPRequest`</a> function inherited inside the ERC20Verifier which takes 6 inputs:

 1. `requestId`: the id associated with the request.
 2. `validator`: the address of the <a href="https://github.com/0xPolygonID/contracts/tree/main/contracts/validators" target="_blank">Validators Smart Contract</a> already deployed on Mumbai.
 This is the contracts that executes the verification on the zk proof submitted by the user.
-It can be of type CredentialAtomicQuerySigValidator or CredentialAtomicQueryMTPValidator.
+It can be of type [CredentialAtomicQuerySigValidator](../../contracts/overview.md#credentialatomicquerysigvalidator) or [CredentialAtomicQueryMTPValidator](../../contracts/overview.md#credentialatomicquerymtpvalidator).
 3. `schema` namely the bigInt representation of the schema of the requested credential.
 This can be obtained by passing your schema to this Go Sandbox [link](https://go.dev/play/p/rnrRbxXTRY6)
 4. `claimPathKey` represents the path to the queries key inside the merklized credential.
 In this case it is the path to the `birthday` key.
 This can be obtained by passing your schema to this Go Sandbox [link](https://go.dev/play/p/rnrRbxXTRY6).
 5. `operator` is either 1,2,3,4,5.
 To understand more about the operator you can check the [zk query language](../verification-library/zk-query-language.md)
 6. `value` represents the threshold value you are querying.
 In this case it is the date 01/01/2002.

-In particular, the query must be designed as follow:

-> Check out our [Smart Contract section](../../contracts/overview.md#credentialatomicquerysigvalidator) to learn more about the set of verifications executed on the zk proof.
+> Check out our [Smart Contract section](../../contracts/overview.md) to learn more about the set of verifications executed on the zk proof.

 Execute this Hardhat script to set the zk request to the Smart Contract.